 Movement Electronic Music Festival Beginning in 2000, an electronic music festival said to be the largest in the US, held yearly in Detroit over Memorial Day weekend.

 moving coil Abbr.
 MC Transducers.
 A type of electromagnetic transducer that operates by having a mechanical device move a coil of wire in a magnetic filed to convert the mechanical movement into an electrical current.
 Invented and patented by General Electric researchers Chester Rice and Edward Kellogg in 1924.
+The first stereo moving coil cartridges are credited to Joseph Grado and Grado Labs.
 Contrast with moving magnet.

 moving magnet Abbr.
 MM Transducers.
 A type of electromagnetic transducer that operates by having a mechanical device move a magnet in a coil of wire to convert the mechanical movement into an electrical current.
 Invented in 1957 by ELAC.
 Contrast with moving coil.

 Mozart was approached by a young man, little older than a boy, who sought his advice on composing a symphony.
 Mozart pointed out that he was still very young and it might be better if he began by composing ballads.
 "But you wrote symphonies when you were only ten years old," objected the lad.
 "But I didn't have to ask how," Mozart retorted.
 [Bartlett's Book of Anecdotes]